lab11/eagle/doc/BOM.md

 Save the bom as `board-name_bom.xlsx`.
 Yes, it's a little weird to use Excel format, but it is the industry standard.
 All assemblers will accept and understand it and that just makes everything easier.

+#### Handling `;`-separated "csv" in Excel

+Eagle's "csv" export tool gives semicolon-separated values, not comma-separated.
+*Do not* open this "csv" in Excel directly, rather:

+  1. Open a new instance of Excel and choose `File > Import` then `CSV file`.
+  2. Make sure `Delimited` is selected
+  3. Change the `File origin` to `Unicode (UTF-8)`
+  4. Click Next
+  5. Choose the right delimiters so the data in the preview looks right, probably just have the `Semicolon` box checked
+  6. Click Finish, you want the data in the `Existing Sheet` at the default place